This FAQ answers many of the most common questions that students have about internships.Read More: Frequently Asked Questions

 Review this list of tips and resources to get an edge on your internship search.Read More: Tips for Success

-The Mountaineer GOAL (Gaining Opportunity in Athletic Leadership) program is an innovative partnership between WVU Athletics and the School of and Sport Sciences.
-Build your career in sport by using it to gain valuable experience working within the context of a Big 12 athletics program.Learn More About the Program
+The Mountaineer GOAL (Gaining Opportunity in Athletic Leadership) program is an innovative partnership between WVU Athletics and the School of Sport Sciences.
+Build your career in sport by gaining valuable experience working within the context of a Big 12 athletics program.Learn More About the Program

 The Office of Student Success is on the lookout for unique internship openings.
 Review the listing below for highlighted prospects.